Robo-Sapien/BiddingSystem/README.md

 # BiddingSystem

-FlipBidder

 Problem Definition:

-A company FlipBidder has hosted an Online Auction System where any User(seller) can sell an object through an auction.
+A company xyz has hosted an Online Auction System where any User(seller) can sell an object through an auction.